Can menopause cause anxiety?

 Scientists have discovered that oestrogen has a significant effect on the brain’s regulation of moods and emotion.

-This relationship is pretty complex, it appears that a decrease in oestrogen causes a decrease in an enzyme called Monoamine oxidase (MAO) and this in turn causes damage to the neuro transmitters which offer neuro chemicals like serotonin, norepinephrine, dopamine and melatonin that affect mood, emotions and behaviour.
+This relationship is pretty complex.
+It appears that a decrease in oestrogen causes a decrease in an enzyme called Monoamine oxidase (MAO).
+This in turn causes damage to the neuro transmitters which offer neuro chemicals like serotonin, norepinephrine, dopamine and melatonin that affect mood, emotions and behaviour.

 Any other stress side effects during menopause?

-Unfortunately it may not stop there.
-The oestrogen/progesterone imbalance itself causes stress in the body and, if you are additionally feeling stressed about the disturbing symptoms you may now be experiencing, the likelihood is that your body is going to start producing the stress hormone cortisol.
+If you are feeling stressed about the disturbing symptoms you may now be experiencing, the likelihood is that your body is going to start producing the stress hormone cortisol as well.

 What effect does cortisol have?

 The increased production of cortisol will lead to a reduced production of progesterone.
-So, the more stressed an individual is, the more suppressed progesterone production becomes, and the more dominant oestrogen becomes which causes further problems.
+So, the more stressed an individual is, the more suppressed progesterone production becomes.
+This means the more dominant oestrogen becomes, which causes further problems.

 Is depression a menopause side effect?

-In about 20% of people anxiety can also cause “dysphoria”, an emotional state like a “funk” which can also manifest itself as poor concentration and even memory loss – and this is often misdiagnosed as “depression.”
+In about 20% of people, anxiety can also cause “dysphoria”.
+This is an emotional state like a “funk” which can also manifest itself as poor concentration and even memory loss.
+It is often misdiagnosed as “depression.”
 At this point you are likely to be put on anti-depressants which are then of course masking one symptom instead of addressing the primary cause.
 So this all becomes one horrendous self-perpetuating cycle.

 What can be done to reduce the stress of menopause and perimenopause?

-Read more from Dr Stephanie Goodwin and find out about her clinic, at www.drstephaniegoodwin.co.uk
+Read more from Dr Stephanie Goodwin and find out about her clinic, at Drstephaniegoodwin.co.uk